sa64r/automatic-video-editor/README.md

 4. Send video to be transcribed
 5. Get video transcriptions
 6. Cut video based on where words are spoken get info via transcription data (with some padding)
-7. Use transcription to create text graphics at specific times
+7. Use transcription to create text graphics at specific times put use transcript for text graphic if confidence is greater than 0.95
 8. Final process of video